-After you create a cluster, you can use the manual script execution feature to manually run a specific script on multiple nodes in the cluster at the same time based on your business requirements.
-This topic describes how to manually add and run a script.
+After you create a cluster, you can use the manual script execution feature to manually execute a specific script on multiple nodes in the cluster at the same time based on your business requirements.
+This topic describes how to manually add and execute a script.

 Background information

-The manual script execution feature is suitable for longstanding clusters.
+The manual script execution feature allows you to immediately execute a specific script on multiple nodes in a cluster at the same time.
+This feature is suitable for longstanding clusters.
 For temporary clusters, we recommend that you use bootstrap actions to initialize the clusters.
-For information about bootstrap actions, see Manage bootstrap actions.
+For information about bootstrap actions, see Use bootstrap actions to execute scripts.

-• Install and run a service, such as Flink or Impala.
+Install and run a service, such as Pig.
 In this case, the script that you must write is complex.

 Prerequisites

-• The cluster is in the Running state.
-Scripts cannot run in clusters that are in other states.
+The cluster is in the Running state.
+Scripts cannot be executed in clusters that are in other states.

-• Only one cluster script can run in a cluster at a specific point in time.
+Only one cluster script can be executed in a cluster at a specific point in time.
 You cannot submit another cluster script if one is already in progress.
-You can retain up to 10 cluster script records for each cluster.
-If more than 10 records exist, you must delete the previous records before you create new cluster scripts.

-• A cluster script may succeed on some nodes, but fail on others.
-For example, the script may fail to run because you restart a node.
-After you resolve the issue, you can rerun the cluster script on the failed nodes.
-After you scale out a cluster, you can also run cluster scripts on the added nodes.
+A cluster script may succeed on some nodes, but fail on others.
+For example, the script may fail to be executed because you restart a node.
+After you resolve the issue, you can re-execute the cluster script on the failed nodes.
+After you scale out a cluster, you can also execute cluster scripts on the added nodes.

 Procedure

-4. In the Add Manual Execution Script dialog box, configure the Name parameter, select a folder from the Script Address drop-down list, select the nodes on which you want to run the script for the Execution Node parameter, and enter custom parameters in the Parameter field.
+In the Add Manual Execution Script dialog box, configure the Name parameter, select the path where the script is located from the Script Address drop-down list, select the nodes on which you want to execute the script for the Execution Node parameter, and enter custom parameters in the Parameter field.

 After the script is created, the script is displayed in the cluster script list and is in the Running state.
 A script can be in the Running, Complete, or Submit Failed state.

-The nodes on which you run the script can be in the Waiting, Running, Complete, Failed, Submit Failed, or Cancel state.
+The nodes on which you execute the script can be in the Waiting, Running, Complete, Failed, Submit Failed, or Cancel state.

 Example